suiboli314/LogMyPet/README.md

 **Class Link**: [link](https://johnguerra.co/classes/webDevelopment_fall_2022/)

 **Project Objective**: For project 3, we are required to create a full stack application with Node + Express + Mongo as the backend and React with hooks as the frontend.
 We decided to build a platform that allows the users to create profiles for their pets and to log several behaviors for their pets, such as drinking water, eating food or defecating.
-Users can also view the statistics of each of these behaviors, such as the frequencies and amount.

 **Screenshot**: